Can’t sign in to Skype for Business

 >I tried hardcoding the server names to sipfed.online.lync.com:443.

 >I verified her UserPrincipalName and Skype user name in the Office 365 Admin Center.

->I reset her password and performed a manual sync from the on-premise AD.
+>I reset her password and performed a manual sync from the on-premises AD.

 >I wiped all of the locally cached Skype data from her Windows user profile and from the registry.

 >I uninstalled Lync and Office 2010 and installed Office 365 from the portal.

 There was one fact that kept nagging at me and I was sure it had to be related: She had changed her name a few months before the migration to SfB.
 Her displayname, email address, and username had all been changed to match, and we usually try to avoid changing usernames just for this reason.

 Running “Get-CsOnlineUser -Identity firstname.lastname@example.org | fl” showed something very interesting.